JennaScvl/The-Impossible-Deposits/README.md

 In view of the WV27 precedent, the following protocol ("the Wen Protocol") takes immediate effect for this and all future such finds:

-1. Full disclosure within ninety days.
+There shall be full disclosure within ninety days.
 There will be no second Concordat; the first one is deemed to have used up the discipline's entire allotment.
-2. All analyses pre-registered and blinded.
-3. Each participating institution shall lodge with notaries a sealed, dated prediction of the artefact's eventual manufacturing date, derivable from isotopic and materials trajectories.
+All analyses shall be pre-registered and blinded.
+Each participating institution shall lodge with notaries a sealed, dated prediction of the artefact's eventual manufacturing date, derivable from isotopic and materials trajectories.

 The median sealed prediction, it can be disclosed, falls in the early twenty-second century.